aiijunior/aquaticswimtrack11/README.md

         "time" bigint NOT NULL,
         PRIMARY KEY (event_id, swimmer_id)
     );
+    -- RLS Policies for event_results
     ALTER TABLE public.event_results ENABLE ROW LEVEL SECURITY;
     DROP POLICY IF EXISTS "Public can read event results" ON public.event_results;
     CREATE POLICY "Public can read event results" ON public.event_results FOR SELECT USING (true);
+    -- Cleanup old/conflicting policies
     DROP POLICY IF EXISTS "Admins can manage event results" ON public.event_results;
+    DROP POLICY IF EXISTS "Admins can insert event results" ON public.event_results;
+    DROP POLICY IF EXISTS "Admins can update and delete event results" ON public.event_results;
+    DROP POLICY IF EXISTS "Admins can write to event results" ON public.event_results;
-    CREATE POLICY "Admins can manage event results" ON public.event_results FOR ALL USING (auth.role() = 'authenticated');
+    -- Consolidated write policy for authenticated users CREATE POLICY "Admins can write to event results" ON public.event_results FOR ALL
+        USING (auth.role() = 'authenticated')
+        WITH CHECK (auth.role() = 'authenticated');

     -- Table for Swim Records
     CREATE TABLE IF NOT EXISTS public.records (